griverorz/westraining-R/advanced-R/README.md

-## Welcome to the Introduction to R Development class!
+## Welcome to the "Introduction to R Development" class!

 ### Overview

-The class is an introduction to statistical programming using R. The goal is not just to present the main features of R development but also to explore some tools that help produce reliable code.
-Because of that, the class puts a lot of emphasis on additional tools to simplify the control, testing, and integration of the R code base.
+The class is intended to be a first contact with the concepts that you need to extend the `R` language.
+The goal is not just to present the main features of `R` development but also to explore some tools that help produce reliable code.
+I would like to think of the class as an introduction to statistical programming in an open source environment.
+Because of that, the class puts a lot of emphasis on additional tools to simplify the control, testing, and integration of the `R` code base that are common in the open source community.

-The goal of the class it to provide you with a solid understanding of package development in R.

 ### Prerequisites

 Although it says "Introduction" in the title, it is introductory only for people with previous experience in R or in software development.
+However, it is essentially a practical class and therefore it will not involve advanced programming concepts that are also probably outside my background.

 ### Structure

+Day 1:
-- R functions and classes
+- A review of functions in R.

-- Environments
-- Non-standard evaluation
+- Environments.

-- R packaging and `devtools`
-- Documentation using `roxygen2`
+- Object-oriented programming using the S4 classes.

+Day 2:
+- The structure of R packages.

-- Including C/C++ code
+- Including C++ code.
-- Concurrent programming with `parallel` and `foreach`

-- Reproducibility
-- makefiles
+- Documentation using `roxygen2`.

 - Unit testing using `testhat`

-- Code coverage
+Day 3:
+- Version control using `git`.

-- GitHub and Travis
+- GitHub and Continuous Integration in Travis.

+- A reproducible workflow with `makefile`.

+- Code coverage.